 See the library reading list for this module (Canterbury)

-1 Demonstrate an ability in Newtonian mechanics relating to the flight of projectiles.
+1. Demonstrate a basic understanding of Newtonian mechanics relating to the flight of projectiles;

 Back to top